AlacrisIO/legicash-facts/README.md

   * ssl
   * stringext

+For now, you should also run

+    opam pin add ocplib-json-typed --dev

+Once the dev version becomes current, this step should be unnecessary.

 Also, clone *leveldb* from https://github.com/mfp/ocaml-leveldb, and build using *omake*.
 There is an OPAM package for *leveldb*, but it is out-of-date, and does not build with OCaml 4.06.1.
 For your Linux distro, you may need to install